-S.NO.
-WAYFINDING STEPS MEANING 1.
-Orientation Is the attemp

-1. Orientation Is the attempt to determine one's own location in a built facility 2.
+S. NO. WAYFINDING STEPS MEANING 1.
+Orientation Is the attempt to determine one's own location in a built facility 2.
 Route decision Is the selection of a course of direction to the destination 3.
 Route monitoring Is checking to make sure that the selected route is heading towards the destination.
 4. Destination recognition Is when the destination is recognized